-Second, a comment to prior Canon 3D(1)(a) stated that "disclosure is required" of "[p]ersonal relationships of a judge with lawyers appearing in any matter, such as a former partner, close personal friend, or other relationship which may give the appearance of impropriety, conflict of interest, or favoritism . . ."
+Second, a comment to prior Canon 3D(1)(a) stated that "disclosure is required" of "[p]ersonal relationships of a judge with lawyers appearing in any matter, such as a former partner, close personal friend, or other relationship which may give the appearance of impropriety, conflict of interest, or favoritism.."
 Current Rule 2.11(A) and its comments do not directly carry forward this prior comment.
 Instead, Comment 5 to Rule 2.11 now provides: "A judge should disclose on the record information that the judge believes the parties or their lawyers might reasonably consider relevant to a possible motion for disqualification, even if the judge believes there is no basis for disqualification."

-The point to keep in mind here is that certain disclosures which were required under the prior Code are now advisable under the 2009 Code.
+Thus, disclosures of certain personal relationships with lawyers, which were required under the prior Code, are now advisable under the 2009 Code.

-Factual Circumstances: Judge Obtains Loans From Attorneys.
+Factual Circumstances: Judge Obtains Loans from Attorneys.
 In re Anderson, 252 N.W.2d 592 (1977), involved a judge who in 1973 borrowed \$1,000 from each of two attorneys, both of whom practiced in the same district as the judge.
 The loans were never reduced to writing, and the existence of the loans was never disclosed.
 Each loan remained entirely unpaid until May 1976, and the attorneys appeared before the judge in contested litigation during the time the loans were outstanding.
 The Minnesota Supreme Court suspended the judge for three months without pay for assorted misconduct, including the undisclosed attorney loans.